trangdata/tpot-fss-ms/manuscript.md

 We use the 23 subsets of interconnected genes called modules identified from the RNA-Seq gene network module analysis [@p7dAO241] as input for the DS operator.

 #### Simulation methods
-The simulated datasets were generated using the R package privateEC, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
+The simulated datasets were generated using the R package `privateEC`, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
-In the current study, to be consistent with the real expression dataset, we simulate interaction effect data with $m = 200$ individuals (100 cases and 100 controls) and $p=5,000$ real-valued features with 4% functional (true positive association with outcome).
+In the current study, to be consistent with the real expression dataset, we simulate interaction effect data with $m =$200 individuals (100 cases and 100 controls) and $p=$5,000 real-valued features with 4% functional (true positive association with outcome) for each training and testing set.
+Full details of the simulation approach can be found in Refs. [@p7dAO241; @NKnMeQUs].
 Briefly, the privateEC simulation induces a differential co-expression network random normal expression levels and permute the values of targeted features within the cases to generate interactions.
-Full details of the simulation approach can be found in Refs. [@p7dAO241; @NKnMeQUs].
 Further, by imposing a large number of background features (no association with outcome), we seek to assess TPOT-DS’s performance in accommodating large numbers of non-predictive features.

+To closely resemble the module size distribution in the RNA-Seq data, we first fit a $\Gamma$ distribution to the observed module sizes then sample from this distribution values for the simulated subset size, before the total number of features reaches 4,800 (number of background features).
+Then, the background features were randomly placed in each subset corresponding to its size.
+Also, for each subset $S_i, i = 1, \dots, n$, a functional feature $s_j$ belongs to the subset with the probability
+$P(s_j \in S_i) \sim 1.618^{-i}$
+where 1.618 is an approximation of the golden ratio and yields a reasonable distribution of the functional features: they are more likely to be included in the earlier subsets (subset 1 and 2) than the later ones.
+The proportions of functional features in all subsets are shown in Table [].

-### Evaluation metrics
+### Performance metrics
-[…]
+We assess the performance of each method by quantifying TPOT's ability to select the *most important* subset (with the most functional features) in 100 replicates of TPOT runs on simulated data.
+We also examine the out-of-sample accuracy of TPOT's exported pipeline on the testing set.

+[]

 ## Results